Applied Behavior Analysis Technician® (ABAT®) Requirements

 Unlike scored live exam questions, unscored pre-test questions are newly-created pilot questions that provide helpful information regarding difficulty level and overall question quality.
 Pre-test questions are not used for scoring purposes; instead, they are analyzed for psychometric performance and provide verification that newly developed questions are performing acceptably within defined parameters prior to implementation as live exam questions.

-The cost of the ABAT certification is $125, which does not include the cost of the retake fee should you fail the exam.
+The cost of the ABAT certification is $125 USD, which does not include the cost of the retake fee should you fail the exam.
+Discounted pricing is available for those residing in developing countries with evidence of residency.

 - Candidates who fail the ABAT exam on their first attempt may schedule a second attempt immediately after the first attempt.